 What does the Motivation training graphics contain?

-The collection contains various graphical elements for PowerPoint – icons, editable handwritten scribble diagrams.
+The collection contains various graphical elements for PowerPoint – icons, and editable handwritten scribble diagrams.
 Choose colors to correspond with your brand or the color scheme and layout of your presentation.

-Graphics collection consists of:
+The graphics collection consists of: